 Return on Net Worth Definition

-Return on Net Worth is a ratio developed from the perspective of the investor and not the company.
-By looking at this, the investor sees whether the entire net profit is coming to him or how much return would he be getting.
+Return on Net Worth is a profitability ratio developed from the perspective of the investor and not the company.
+By looking at this, the investor sees whether the entire net profit is coming to him or how much return he would get.
 It explains the efficiency of the shareholders’ capital to generate profit.

 Return on Net Worth Formula

-Return on Net Worth (RONW) is a measure of the profitability of a company expressed in percentage.
+Return on Net Worth (RONW) is a measure of a company’s profitability expressed in percentage.
 We calculate it by dividing the net income of the firm in question by shareholders’ equity.
 The net income used is for the past 12 months.
 Mathematically, it represents as follows:

 RONW = Net Income / Shareholders’ Equity

 RONW = 100,000 / 500,000 = 0.2 or 20%

 The net income should be from the past year.
-And the equity should be at the end of the period for which we are calculating return on net worth.
+And the equity should be at the end of the period for which we calculate the return on net worth.
 Also, the equity should have an adjustment for stock splits and should not include preferred shares.